dragan-stepanovic/dragan-stepanovic.github.io/_posts/2021-06-25-make-changes-very-cheap.md

 ---
-title: The key to building the quality in is to make making the changes very cheap
+title: The key to building the quality in is to make making changes very cheap
 ---

 ![](/assets/images/nitpick.png)